 Applications are invited from those interested in attending a Christian school of nursing and whose beliefs are consistent with the mission of Loma Linda University and the School of Nursing.
 Priority may be given to those coming from within the Seventh-day Adventist Church and educational system.

-Admission application information is located at nursing.llu.edu.
+Admission application information is located at the LLU School of Nursing Website.

 Students entering the School of Nursing must complete Loma Linda University background check requirements, as well as health requirements--including immunizations and annual TB clearance.
 In addition, all School of Nursing students are required to have valid cardiopulmonary resuscitation (CPR) certificates approved by the American Heart Association in order to take clinical nursing courses.
 Students are responsible for the annual renewal of their immunizations, TB clearances, and CPR certifications.
 New undergraduate students are required to show evidence of completion of a first aid course.